ceramic-sf/quick-boi-source/bolq.md

 (TODO make this clearer.
 Ch8 II, 1:06:00)

-[Fallabalism](#fallabalism) shows that we can be wrong about what is interesting.
+[Fallibilism](#fallibilism) shows that we can be wrong about what is interesting.
 Three things follow from this:

 1. Inherently insoluble problems are inherently uninteresting.
 2. In the long run, what is interesting and what is boring is not a matter of subjective taste but an objective fact.